davefoxy/SwiftBomb/README.md

 ```

 ### Error Handling
-All interactions with SwiftBomb optionally return a `RequestError` enum.
-Check out [it's reference](http://cocoadocs.org/docsets/SwiftBomb/0.7.0/Enums/RequestError.html) for the possible errors.
+All interactions with SwiftBomb optionally return a `SwiftBombRequestError` enum.
+Check out [it's reference](http://cocoadocs.org/docsets/SwiftBomb/0.7.1/Enums/SwiftBombRequestError.html) for the possible errors.
 In addition, some can return `NSError` objects representing the detail of what went wrong.
 For example:

 ```swift
 SwiftBomb.fetchGames("Metal Gear Solid") { result, error in